-The Trust has established a capital and reserves policy to protect its activities by providing a financial comfort zone against an unpredictable environment and to make sufficient provision for future cash flow requirements and capital procurement.
+Aspire Schools Trust (AST) has established a capital and reserves policy to protect its activities by providing a financial comfort zone against an unpredictable environment and to make sufficient provision for future cash flow requirements and capital procurement.

 The policy also provides the framework for future strategic planning and decision-making.
-The development of an effective reserves policy restricts the impact of any risk upon the continuing operations of the Trust.
+The development of an effective reserves policy restricts the impact of any risk upon the continuing operations of the AST.

-The reserves policy and the establishment of ranges is based upon an annual risk assessment of the internal and external operating environment, as well as having a due regard for the nature of activities undertaken by the Trust for its beneficiaries.
+The reserves policy and the establishment of ranges is based upon an annual risk assessment of the internal and external operating environment, as well as having due regard for the nature of activities undertaken by AST for its beneficiaries.

-The Trustees require a revenue reserve to be created to fund future expenditure related to the Trust Improvement Plan, strategic long-term aims and developments.
-Whilst the Trust expects to create this reserve from the General Annual Grant (GAG) funding, it is accepted that current funding levels create little opportunity to achieve a surplus.
-Where an element of reserve is possible, this will not exceed 12% of the annual GAG income, unless the Board of Trustees has sufficient reasons for accumulating this - these reasons will be shared with the auditors and Education Skills Funding Agency (ESFA), where appropriate.
+AST Trustees require a revenue reserve to be created to fund future expenditure related to the AST Trust Development and School Improvement Plans, strategic long-term aims and developments.
+Whilst AST expects to create this reserve from the General Annual Grant (GAG) funding, it is accepted that current funding levels create little opportunity to achieve a surplus.
+Where an element of reserve is possible, this will not exceed 12% of the annual GAG income, unless the AST Board has sufficient reasons for accumulating this - these reasons will be shared with the Auditors and Education Skills Funding Agency (ESFA), where appropriate.

-The reserves situation is kept under constant review as part of monthly cashflow analysis and the current level of reserves is considered sufficient for the academy's requirements.
+The reserves situation is kept under constant review as part of monthly cashflow analysis and the current level of reserves is considered sufficient for the Trust's requirements.